thecryptoneer/pixelsweeper-blog/docs/_posts/pixelsweeper-player-pot-overview.md

 ### **Will we really be sweeping close to $1 Million a week?**

-In all likeliness, no.
+In all likelihood, no.

-However there will be quite an interesting game theory at play every week.
+However there will be an interesting game theory at play every week.
 Regardless of ticket sales, there will always be at least one winner of a Pancake Squad NFT from the Player Pot.
 The current floor for these NFTs is close to 8 BNB, or around $3200 as of the time of this article.

 If only a handful of PixelSweeper holders take a chance and get $100 worth of tickets each, then the chances of those players winning is extremely high in return for the value of the NFT they might win.